Home

 When I picked up my speed as a van was speeding beside me, that was because the lane was soon ending.
 It was for a safety reason not to stay ahead of him.

-2. Don't hinder the aggressive driver from what they are attempting to do.
+2. Don't hinder the driver from what they are attempting to do.

 Whether it's trying to speed past you, make a lane change,go out of turn at a stop sign or red light, let them do it without trying to stop them or slow them down.

-Trying to stop or hinder an aggressive driver could cause his anger to rise into road rage and retaliate against you.
+Trying to stop or hinder a combative driver could cause his anger to rise into road rage and retaliate against you.

 3. Get out of their way and let them go on.

 You are going to be safer to let them get past you.
-If they do have a collision due to their driving, you don't want to be a part of it.
+If they do have a collision because of how they drive , you don't want to be a part of it.

 4. Don't take their inconsiderate driving personally